 Psychological: By selling a product at 3.99 or 1.99 it makes the customer feel like they’re getting a better deal when in reality, probably not.

 Suggested retail price: By using the suggested retail price that the manufacturer sets it helps to standardize prices among locations, and with competitors.
+Does McDonalds use suggested retail pricing?

 Seasonal pricing: When it comes to certain seasons McDonalds will promote certain products at lower prices to attract consumer.
 Like in retail they use a loss leader product to attract customers.
 So by having a product at a lower price it will attract more people and ultimately get them to buy more than just the product.